martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Urban form is composed of multiple elements, hence all fundamental ones should be captured.
 Here the attempt is to use as little of input data as possible, to extend the applicability of the whole model.
 Other elements (e.g., plot, open space, greenery) could be included and the resulting model would likely be more precise, but the availability of such data is limited.
 This research uses only the three elements of urban form defined in the relational model (coming from two data sources as MT is generated) hence this aim is focused on these only.

-3. **‌Capture scalar complexity of urban form by covering all meaningful topological scales**
+3. **‌Capture cross-scale complexity of urban form by covering all meaningful topological scales**

 Relational model defines four topological scales: